March 20, 2026

 Find all x that satisfy x^{2}+4x-12=0.

-An equation of the form ax^{2}+bx+c=0 (where a\neq0) is called a quadratic equation.
-If you can transform it into the form (x+a)(x+b)=0, it’s easy to solve.
-So let’s aim for that form.
+An equation of the form “ax^{2}+bx+c=0 (where a\neq0)” is called a “quadratic equation”.
+A quadratic equation can be easily solved if it can be transformed into the form “(x+a)(x+b)=0”, so we aim for this form.

 2.3Quadratic Formula